hashicorp/packer/website/source/docs/builders/qemu.html.md

 [communicator](/docs/templates/communicator.html) can be configured for this builder.

+Note that you will need to set `"headless": true` if you are running Packer on a Linux server without X11; or if you are connected via ssh to a remote Linux server and have not enabled X11 forwarding (`ssh -X`).

 ### Required:

 -   `iso_checksum` (string) - The checksum for the OS ISO file.
 Because ISO